cabal-club/cable/readme.md

 ## 5. Data Model

 ### 5.1 Posts
-All durable data exchanged over the protocol are called **posts**, and are always cryptographically signed by their author's private key.
-Any post may be referred to by its 32-byte BLAKE2b hash.
+All durable data exchanged over the protocol are called **posts**.

+Any post can be referred to by its BLAKE2b hash.

-A post always has an author (via the required `public_key` field), and always provides a signature (via the required `signature` field) to prove they in fact authored it.
+A post always has an author (via the required `public_key` field), and always provides a crytographic signature (via the required `signature` field) to prove they in fact authored it.

-When a user "makes a post", they are only writing to some local storage indexed by the hash of the content.
+When a user "makes a post", they are only writing to some local storage, perhaps indexed by the hash of the content for easy querying.
 Posts are only sent to other peers in response to queries about them (e.g. chat messages within some time range).

+#### 5.1.2 Signing
+A signature for a post is produced by signing the entire post, starting immediately after the `signature` field of the post header (defined below).

+If using libsodium, one can use `crypto_sign()` in combined mode to generate the signature field for the fields that come after `signature`, as `crypto_sign()` will prepend the signature into the output, so the fields will be in the correct order.

-#### 5.1.2 Addressing
+#### 5.1.3 Addressing
-Any post in cable can be addressed or referenced by its hash.
-What this means specifically, is the resulting output of putting a post's verbatim binary content, including the post header, through the BLAKE2b function.
+As stated above, any post in cable can be addressed or referenced by its hash.

+Specifically, a hash for a post is produced by putting a post's verbatim binary content, including the post header, through the BLAKE2b function.

-Implementations would benefit from a storage design that allows for quick look-up of a post's contents by its hash.
+Implementations may benefit from a storage design that allows for quick look-up of a post's contents by its hash.

-#### 5.1.3 Links
+#### 5.1.4 Links
-Every post has a field named `links`.
+Every post has a field named `links` in its header.
 This enables any post to *link* to 0 or more other posts by means of referencing those posts by their hash.

-Referencing a post by its hash provides a *causal proof*: it demonstrates that a post *must* have occurred after all of the other posts referenced.
+Referencing a post by its hash provides a **causal proof**: it demonstrates that a post must have occurred after all of the other posts referenced.
 This can be useful for ordering chat messages, since a timestamp alone can cause ordering problems if a client's hardware clock is skewed, or timestamp is spoofed.

-Implementations are recommended to set and utilize links on `post/text` posts (chat messages).
+Implementations are RECOMMENDED to set and utilize links on chat messages specifically (`post/text`).

-##### 5.1.3.1 Setting links
+##### 5.1.4.1 Setting links
-This is done by utilizing a mechanism called "tracking heads".
-In this context, a **head** is a post that no other locally known post links to.
-Here, **channel heads** refers to all such posts that are heads within a given channel.
+This is done by tracking each channel's current **heads**.
+In this context, a **head** is a post that no other known post links to.

-To do this quickly, an implementation may choose to maintain a reverse look-up table for posts, so that, given a post's hash, the hashes of all posts linking to it may be found.
+To do this quickly, an implementation may maintain a reverse look-up table for posts, so that, given a post's hash, the hashes of all posts linking to it may be found.
 If no hashes are returned, the post is a head.

 Over time, this creates an eventually consistent data structure where all chat messages in a channel become roughly causally ordered. ("Roughly" because of the possible participation of client implementations that do not set links.)

-#### 5.1.4 Ordering
+#### 5.1.5 Ordering
 Only chat messages need to be sorted, and sorting only needs to happen at the level of a client implementation -- not something a wire protocol implementation needs to worry about.
 Still, it is included here as a learning